courselabs/kubernetes/labs/pods/solution.md

 > Pods restart by creating a new container **not** by restarting the existing container

-You can see that in the JSON Pod details:
+You can see that in the JSON Pod details under the `containerStatuses` field:

 ```
 kubectl get pod sleep -o json